crccheck/recipes/recipes/bread.md

 ## Banana Bread (based on America's Test Kitchen)

 To prep bananas, let them go black and then store them in the freezer for at least two weeks.
+Let the bananas thaw and peel them into a 2 C measuring cup

 ### dry ingredients
-  + 1 3/4 C AP flour
+  + 1 1/2 C AP flour (equal to the volume of bananas)
   + 1/2 t salt
   + 1 t baking soda